Azure/bicep-registry-modules/CONTRIBUTING.md

 ##### Parameters

-- The `location` parameter is set to `resourceGroup().name` in only the `main.bicep`, and should be required when present in nested templates.
+- The `location` parameter is set to `resourceGroup().location` in only the `main.bicep`, and should be required when present in nested templates.
 - The `prefix` should use the recommended abbreviations collected [here](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-abbreviations).
 - The `name` should include a min and max length constraint.
 It should also generate a unique name for the user, that will remain the same when redeployed with the same parameters, such as with `uniqueString(resourceGroup().id, location)`.
 If multiple resources are including in a module, the default values of other names should be based on this value.